-Companies like SETL, Bloq, Microsoft, SolidX and others provide the ledger technology it takes to establish a robust, secure, well-governed Blockchain ledger.
+Companies like SETL, Bloq, and Microsoft provide the ledger technology it takes to establish a robust, secure, well-governed Blockchain ledger.
 Their technology stores all necessary data in the ledger and presents to each counterparty only the data that they need and are permitted to see.

 There are two main ways financial firms can implement blockchain for this purpose.

 This model and potential value is underscored by Andy Coyne, CEO of Cobalt, which aims to reduce the cost of post-trade processing in the FX market using distributed ledger technology: “Everyone persists their own versions of transactions – multiple times, multiple systems.
 That all adds up to about $20B of expense.
 We think that the cost-focused market is now ready to address this issue and we think the way to do that is to have shared infrastructure via distributed ledger technology.”